Brunstad Christian Church: Mission

+Brunstad Christian Church is engaged in missionary and humanitarian work around the globe.

 Controversy

 A 2020 documentary by Norwegian state broadcaster NRK raised questions about whether BCC is a sect, and alleged that church leaders were benefiting economically from the church in a manner that could be illegal.

 The BCC denied the allegations, and claim that they are part of a misinformation campaign run by the private Israeli intelligence company Psy-Group on behalf of an ex-member.